 Glass jars to fill with any dry, bulk ingredients such as lentils, rice, oats, nuts, and seeds.
 If they’re in a plastic bag or container, dump the contents into sealed glass jars to minimize BPA exposure and then take that jar with you to refill from the bulk section when that ingredient runs out.

 Condiments that serve a bigger purpose.
-For example, if you’re a fan of ketchup and mustard, we can’t help but tout the insane taste and nutritional benefits of the Dark Horse Organics condiments that are appropriately salted and brimming with gut-friendly probiotics.
+For example, if you’re a fan of ketchup and mustard, we can’t help but tout the insane taste and nutritional benefits of the Rhea Goods that are brimming with flavor and nutrients.

 For those spices you bought that one time for that one recipe, consider broadly searching for new spice blends that can accompany several new recipes you make this year.
-For example, we love the Countertop Foods spice blends, including their breakfast and grill blends.
+For example, we love the Diaspora Co.
+Spices, including their breakfast and grill blends.
 If you are really into turmeric, we have several adaptogen blends containing turmeric + a host of adaptogens to support your lifestyle.

-For any of those cane sugar filled peanut butter jars that may have been lurking around, we promise you it is so worth it to start making your own at home using a food processor, or recommend exploring the world of Laka Living Drips and Sun For Soul Matcha Detox + Sun Power butters.
+For any of those cane sugar filled peanut butter jars that may have been lurking around, we promise you it is so worth it to start making your own at home using a food processor.
 They are very versatile and contain herbal blends that fully nourish your body and help to satisfy those sweet/indulgent cravings.
 Think of it as a way to add a daily supplement to your big spoonful of butter, all in one.

 ITEMS TO ADD + ELEVATE